bmen25124/SillyTavern-MCP-Client/readme.md

 An extension of [MCP](https://modelcontextprotocol.io/introduction) for [SillyTavern](https://docs.sillytavern.app/).
 A possible solution of https://github.com/SillyTavern/SillyTavern/issues/3335

-> You need to be on `staging` branch to run this extension.

 > Make sure you only installing trusted MCP servers.